open-edge-platform/cluster-connect-gateway/README.md

 ## Contribute

 We welcome contributions from the community!
 To contribute, please open a pull request to have your changes reviewed and merged into the main.
+To learn how to contribute to the project, see the [contributor's guide](https://docs.openedgeplatform.intel.com/edge-manage-docs/main/developer_guide/contributor_guide/index.html).
 We encourage you to add appropriate unit tests and e2e tests if your contribution introduces a new feature.

 Additionally, ensure the following commands are successful: